nickmvincent/paidf_consultation/owui/README.md

 Implementations
 - `flywheel_action.py`: Original Action-based flow used from Chat Controls → Functions → Sharing.
 - `flywheel_tool.py`: Tool-based variant exposing `Tools.share_to_flywheel(...)` for tool calling flows.
-- `flywheel_filter.py`: Filter-based variant that renders the same preview/result as assistant messages from the outlet hook.
+- `flywheel_filter.py`: Filter-based variant that automatically shares high/low quality chats without a preview (privacy-gated).
-- `flywheel_pipe.py`: Pipe-based variant that returns the preview/result directly from `Pipe.pipe(...)`.
+- `flywheel_pipe.py`: Pipe-based variant that auto-shares every N messages (privacy-gated).
 - `flywheel_shared.py`: Shared templates, types, and helpers used by all variants to keep behavior identical.

 Behavior summary
-- First run: produces a markdown preview with a JSON payload fenced between sentinels `<<<SHARE_PREVIEW_START>>>` … `<<<SHARE_PREVIEW_END>>>` and a clear “Next Step” instruction.
-- Confirm run: refreshes tags/feedback just-in-time, computes attribution and privacy, then either creates a PR (when credentials are configured) or shows a Test Mode preview.
+- Tool: preview → confirm; creates a PR when credentials are configured, or Test Mode preview without creds.
+- Filter: no preview; if conversation is clearly high or low quality (based on feedback), and no obvious personal data is detected, submits automatically.
+- Pipe: no preview; submits automatically whenever total cleaned messages is a multiple of `share_every_n_messages` (default 5), gated by privacy.
 - Attribution modes: `anonymous`, `pseudonym` (deterministic), and `huggingface` (user token).
 App-level token is supported for submissions via the app account.

 Valves